Tortures of the

 highest dignitaries file through when they leave the hall; with his own

-genitals covered modestly by Hell's serpent who also devours them.
+genitals covered modestly by Hell's serpent who devours them.

 When Bianchi again complained, but this time of his own representation,